-Triple talaq: India's top court to rule on Islamic practice of instant divorce
+Triple talaq: India's top court bans Islamic practice of instant divorce

 The petition was sponsored by the Muslim Rashtriya Manch (MRM), an Islamic organization affiliated with the right wing Hindu Rashtriya Swayamsevak Sangh (RSS).

-Recently, Modi himself has started speaking about the issue.
-At a rally in 2016, he said that India cannot allow the lives of Muslim women to be ruined by three words over the phone, and the issue has been linked to BJP's electoral success in a crucial local election in Uttar Pradesh.
+The momentum for a ban has reached the highest levels of power, too.
+India's prime minister Narendra Modi first spoke out against the practice in 2016, arguing that India cannot allow the lives of Muslim women to be ruined by three words over the phone, and the issue has been linked to BJP's electoral success in a crucial local election in Uttar Pradesh.
+He again raised the issue a week ago in his speech on the 70th anniversary of India's independence.

 But for the women fighting the case, at the end of the day, the fight is not political.
 It is about true equality.